eloquent/phony/README.md

 New versions of PHP came along and introduced new language features, and *Phony* adapted to meet the requirements of testing these features.
-I was also fortunate enough to be part of a development team at my day job who were willing to be the test bed for *Phony*, and it received a lot of real-world usage that contributed immensely to *Phony*'s stability and eventual feature set.
+I was also fortunate enough to be part of a development team at my day job, who were willing to be the test bed for *Phony*, and it received a lot of real-world usage that contributed immensely to *Phony*'s stability and eventual feature set.

 Of course it turned into a much longer journey than I first expected, and *Phony* continues to be a challenging project to maintain.
 But for me, it's an